ashwinsajiv/ProductsAPI/README.md

 ### Docker

 To run the application in a container, install docker.
 Once docker is installed, run `docker-compose up` from the root of the project to start the server on http://localhost.
+The environment variables are already set in the docker specifications.

 ##### Note: The seeder script needs to be ran once at the start when testing locally.
 For docker, the seeder script runs at the start of running a container.